 - The portion of the Salem Creek Greenway between Main Street and Vargrave Street is closed for construction of the Salem Creek Connector.
 The closure began in March 2014 and is estimated to be in place until November 2016.

 - More information about the detour is available on the Salem Creek Connector project page.

 - Diggs Boulevard/South Martin Luther King Jr. Drive intersection is permanently closed as of January 2, 2014.

 - U.S. 52 interchange with Vargrave Street is permanently closed as of January 6, 2014.

 - Find out more on the Salem Creek Connector project page.

 Road, Sidewalk and Parking Closures

-A contractor has been given permission to close the westbound lane of 5th Street between Patterson Avenue and Research Parkway on February 11, 2016, 8:30 a.m. - 4:30 p.m.
-Two way traffic will be maintained and the contractor is responsible for all traffic control.
+A contractor has been given permission to close one lane of 4 1/2 Street between Broad Street and Summit Street from August 1, 2016 to August 12, 2016 8:30 a.m. - 4:30 p.m. to perform repair work at 809 W. 4 ½ Street.
+The contractor will maintain 1 lane and will use flaggers to control traffic.
+The contractor is responsible for all traffic control.